-A translation of this Famitsu interview from January 22, 2015, with Digimon Story Cyber Sleuth‘s producer Kazumasa “Habumon” Habu and director Tetsuya Ookubo.
+A translation of this Famitsu interview from January 22, 2015, with Digimon Story Cyber Sleuth‘s producer Kazumasa “Habumon” Habu and director Tetsuya Ohkubo.

-The producer, who loves his work a little too much, and the development director tell us all they can about Digimon Story!
+The producer, who loves this series a little too much, and the development director tell us all they can about Digimon Story!

 Depicting the Digimon coming into the real world

 –It’s been nine years since the first Digimon Story game was released, hasn’t it?

 Habu: It’s been nine years since the beginning.
 It’s also been four years since the release of its most recent game, Digimon Story Super Xros Wars Blue/Red.
 So, after such a long period of time, it’s a revival for the Digimon Story series.

 –There’s been a significant change in atmosphere compared to that of all of the previous games.
 Why?